 Because she stands up to him.
 These two became entertaining — one of our favorite parts of the show.

 And somewhere along that road, Jaime became human.

 When his hand is cut off, he's devastated but so humbled that it's good for him.

 And then this: he LEAPS to Brienne's rescue to save her from A BEAR.

 We were firmly on the Jaime train.
 What a 180!

 Then he reveals the real reason he killed the Mad King to Brienne . . .

-And realize that he doesn't deserve to be called "Kingslayer."
+And we realize that he doesn't deserve to be called "Kingslayer."

-But around that time, he goes back to his sister, and we were like, "This again?"
+But around that time, he goes back to his sister, and we're like, "This again?"
 Gods, no.